 Upon examining the rounds for which only a single version achieved the highest correlation values, it was found that seven seeds (5, 72, 93, 127, 139, 141, and 150) presented the highest correlation solely for version B, despite it being a combination of versions B1 and B2.
 Further analysis of rounds where exactly two versions received equal highest results revealed that nine seeds (18, 23, 51, 64, 85, 108, 114, 123, and 132) exhibited the highest correlation for version B alongside either version B1 or B2, but not both.
 Specifically, five seeds (18, 51, 64, 85, and 108) demonstrated the best results for versions B and B1, whereas four seeds (23, 114, 123, and 132) showed the best results for versions B and B2.

+Computational time evaluation

-Computational Time Evaluation – The plot below demonstrates the computational run-times as a function of map size.
+The plot below demonstrates the computational run-times as a function of map size.
 The original algorithm exhibited the lowest computational time, whereas version B showed the highest.
-Versions B1 and B2 exhibited nearly identical run-times across all voxel sizes.
+Versions B1 and B2 exhibited nearly identical run-times across all volume sizes.
 Starting from a size of 400 voxels, the performance of the original, B1, and B2 versions converges, as the computational time for the original version increases with respect to volume size.
 Nevertheless, the difference in run-time between versions B1 or B2 and version B remains consistently at approximately 30 seconds, regardless of the map size.